 Google is even stating that site speed will be even more important with their introduction of the Core Web Vitals update.

-Site speed is a big topic by itself with a lot to cover, with a lot of terminology only a web developer would understand.
+Site speed is a big topic by itself with a lot to cover, with a lot of terminologies only a web developer would understand.

-Because of that, I’ll cover the overview of site speed without going into exact details.
+Because of that, I’ll cover the overview of site speed without going into the exact details.